DataToKnowledge/dockerfile/nofirewall/reverseproxy/README.md

 This docker can be used to start a reverse proxy with [nginx](http://nginx.org/en/) and [docker-gen](https://github.com/jwilder/docker-gen) as nginx configuration generator.

 To setup the service run the script `./start.sh`.
-It needs as parameter a directory with the base templates for nginx.
-It will create all the need directories for ngins and setup the dockers.
-Please select carefully the base directory by copying the folder to another directory
+By default the docker is installed in the directory `data/nginx`.

 Expose a container
 ==================